 - Observing the trichomes with a magnifying glass, most of them are milky white, and some are amber.

-Article originally appeared here.
+The article originally appeared here.
 With thanks to Dinafem.

 Disclaimer: Medicinal Cannabis Seedbank aims to be a hub of information about medicinal cannabis strains.
-The views expressed in this article do not necessarily reflect those of MCSB.
+The views expressed in this article do not necessarily reflect those of Overgrow.
 If you feel your article has been published here without your permission, please get in touch with us.